 There was no one else there willing or able to do it.
 The relief effort was substantial.
 The need was massive.

-In a crisis of this magnitude, the survivor and his and her neighbors are the first responders.
+In a crisis of this magnitude, as many of us in Nashville unfortunately know, survivors are the first responders.
 Then come volunteers.

 Then comes the government.

 One day, some guy showed up driving a pickup truck packed with supplies he gathered from friends and family in St. Louis.
 He had so much stuff to bring, he built an extension atop the back of his truck to hold it all.
 He came with his dog.
 He wanted to help, but he didn’t know how, or where he was going.
 He just drove south.
-This is where I really learned about Katrina.
-I met this guy, and together we went, just the two of us, to try and get stuff from his truck to people who couldn’t get to the church.
+He wanted to bring the stuff to the people, so together we went, just the two of us, to try and get stuff from his truck to people who couldn’t get to the church.
 He had the stuff and I knew where the people were.
 The poorest.
 The most vulnerable.

 I showed him the back roads and the “forgotten” areas of the coast, and we delivered stuff.
 Bottled water.
 Coloring books and crayons.
 Clothes.
 Toothpaste.
 Food.
-The last morning we were there, a Sunday, by then two weeks removed from Katrina, he gave me his keys because he wanted to stay to help fix the roof on the church, but he wanted his truck in use and I wanted to go, so I took the truck myself.
+The last morning we were there, a Sunday, by then two weeks removed from Katrina, he gave me his keys because he wanted to stay to help fix the church roof, but he wanted his truck in use and emptied and I wanted to get away from the church and do something, so I took the truck myself.
 It was stupid for me to go alone, so after running into a friend of a friend I had gone to college with, the two of us drove all over Gulfport, distributing supplies to churches and homes and apartments and other places still standing.
 We saw people living in places like this: